cyberbotics/webots-doc/darwin-op/gait-manager.md

 The first parameter is the robot on which the algorithm applies and the second is the file name in which the default parameters are stored.

-The following method are available in order to modify the main parameters in your controller:
+The following methods are available in order to modify the main parameters in your controller:

 ---